Annuity vs. 401(k): Which Is Best for My Retirement?

 What Is a 401(k)?

-- No fees.
+- Minimal fees for well-governed plans.
 Your employer almost always pays for the fees for a 401(k).

 - 401(k)s are made up of different financial products.
 These can include stocks, bonds, mutual funds, and money market funds.